mhart/aws4/README.md

 - `service` (will try to be calculated from `hostname` or `host` if not given)
 - `region` (will try to be calculated from `hostname` or `host` or use `'us-east-1'` if not given)
 - `signQuery` (to sign the query instead of adding an `Authorization` header, defaults to false)
+- `extraHeadersToIgnore` (an object with lowercase header keys to ignore when signing, eg `{ 'content-length': true }`)
+- `extraHeadersToInclude` (an object with lowercase header keys to include when signing, overriding any ignores)
 - `headers['Host']` (will use `hostname` or `host` or be calculated if not given)
 - `headers['Content-Type']` (will use `'application/x-www-form-urlencoded; charset=utf-8'`
   if not given and there is a `body`)